vbartle/easy_transcription/README.md

 # easy_transcription

 This is an aggregate of several other open transcription/diarization/google sheets tutorials into what I find to be the easiest way to transcribe>diarize>send to sheets.
+Using Whisper for transcription, PyAnnote for diarization, and App Engine APIs for sheets.

 1. python3 -m venv venv
 1. source venv/bin/activate